-Abeokuta people are Yoruba of the Egba stock.
-As stated by a multiple titleholder of the land and author, F.I Sotunde, it is undocumented how they came to inhabit the geographical area known as the Egba forest.
+Egba people: According to titleholder of the land and author, F.I Sotunde, it is undocumented how the people of Egba came to inhabit the geographical area known as the Egba forest.
 What is relatively known for sure is that the political turmoil following the fall of the Oyo Empire indirectly led to their migration to the place they now call home.
 Originally, the Egba had no particular distinguishing characteristics from other Yoruba people and they were not known to have participated in any war until a man from one of their villages, Lisabi, set up a militia group called Olorogun, putting some of their men in harms way in a revolt against the Alaafin of Oyo who was their despotic sovereign.
 The military success that followed, the increasing confidence and consequent persecution of the people contributed in their self-awareness.

 Whatever it is that distinguishes the people of Abeokuta from other Yoruba people should be originated from their early exposure to the benevolent strain of the British stock.
 Their 19th Century statesman, Sodeke had foresightedly approved of missionary activities.
 The early settlers from Sierra Leone came to Abeokuta and even attempted to control the affairs of Lagos from there.
 The setback brought about by the Ifole Uprising in which foreigners were expelled from the town however, brought a check to the people’s progress.
 The Egbas were intellectually in the forefront and way ahead of other Yoruba groups till after the mid 20th Century.